Interview with John Ormerod

 Description

 John Ormerod left school at 14 and worked in the textile industry before he volunteered for RAF.
-At first he trained as flight mechanic but later remustered to be a flight engineer.
+Initially, he trained as flight mechanic but later re-mustered to be a flight engineer.
 He talks about synchronising props and the German speaking eighth man special operator with 101 Squadron.
 He discusses the losses on his squadron and a crash landing with damaged undercarriage after a mid-air collision with another aircraft.
 He also discusses other members of his crew, one man's reaction to a lack of oxygen, and the corkscrew manoeuvre.
-He flew on flights with Transport Command to the Far East after the war.
+After the war, he flew on flights to the Far East with Transport Command.

 Creator